vbos70/KodKlubben/docs/club_1.rst

       6. HDMI - monitor cable
       7. monitor power chord

-   2. connect monitor cable to RaspberryPi and monitor
+   2. connect monitor cable to Raspberry Pi and monitor.

-   3. connect mouse to RaspberryPi
+   3. connect mouse to Raspberry Pi.

-   4. connect keyboard to RaspberryPi
+   4. connect keyboard to Raspberry Pi.

-   5. connect monitor power cord to power socket
+   5. connect monitor power cord to power socket.

+   6. switch on the monitor.

-   6. connect USB charger to RaspberryPi
+   7. connect USB charger to Raspberry Pi.

-   7. connect USB charger to power socket (in wall or extension chord)
+   8. connect USB charger to power socket (in wall or extension chord).

-For more help, see `rpiorg setting up`_.
+   9. check from the RaspberryPi's LEDs (lights) that it is starting up.

+   10. check the monitor, it should show the Raspberry Pi desktop after some seconds.

+Now the Raspberry Pi is running.
+Look at the desktop.
+Click on the buttons at the top-left of the screen to open menus or start applications.

+2. Shut down the Raspberry Pi

+   1. On the Raspberry menu, click "Shut down" (or similar) and confirm.

 .. _rpiorg setting up: https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up